5l1v3r1/Js_attack/README.md

 ------------------

 Get-Intranet-ip.js & Scan-Intranet-port.js:
-you can make a server to accept ip nad port:
+you can make a server to accept ip and port:
 ```
 <?php
     date_default_timezone_set(PRC);